openTdataCH/ojp-ios/README.md

 ```
 import OJP

-let ojpSdk = OJP(loadingStrategy: .http(.init(apiEndPoint: "your endpoint", requestorRef: "your Ref", authBearerKey: "your bearer key")))
+let ojpSdk = OJP(loadingStrategy: .http(.init(apiEndPoint: "your end_point", requestReference: "your request reference", authBearerKey:"your token")))

 ```

 ### Basic Usage

-Get a list of Stations from a keyword.
+Get a list of Locations from a keyword.

 ```
 import OJP

-let stations = try await ojpSdk.stations(by: "Bern", limit: 10)
+let searchedLocations = try await ojpSdk.requestLocations(from: "Bern")

 ```

-Get a list of Stations around a place with longitude and latitude
+Get a list of Locations around a place with longitude and latitude

 ```
 import OJP

-let nearbyStations = try await ojpSdk.nearbyStations(from: Point(long: 9.44, lat: 5.66))
+let nearbyLocations = try await ojpSdk.requestLocations(from: Point(long: 5.6, lat: 2.3))

 ```